azlogs/MapOnly/README.md

   NewsViewModel newsViewModel = new NewsViewModel();
   news.Map(newsViewModel); // Or MapExtension.Map(news, newsViewModel);
 ```
-2. Ignore property
+2. Ignore property and map with difference property name<br/>
- There are 2 options to ignore property:
+   There are 2 options to ignore property:<br/>
   2.1 Using attribute in destination model

   ```csharp